skip to content

 Chair of the Advisory Board

 Ron is chair of UCLA CDA’s advisory board and was the founding director of CDA.
-He is the Director of the Institute of Human Development and a professor in the Community Health Sciences and Joint Medical Program at UC Berkeley.
+He is a Distinguished Professor in the School of Public Health at UC Berkeley, served for 12 years as Director of the Institute of Human Development, previously served as president of the Society for Research on Child Development, and was one of the founding editors of the journal Developmental Cognitive Neuroscience.
 Ron has dedicated his career to interdisciplinary team research focused on improving the lives and trajectories of children and adolescents.

 Adriana Galván, PhD